 All staff attend regular safeguarding and child protection training.
-We have a strong, proactive safeguarding team of two ‘DSLs’ (Designated Safeguarding Leads) – currently Jacqui Armour is the DSL and Michael Higgins the alternative DSL, and a designated trustee for safeguarding- Niki King.
+We have a strong, proactive safeguarding team of three ‘DSLs’ (Designated Safeguarding Leads).
+Mandie Tessier is the Lead DSL, with Jacqui Armour Andy Hayward-Rutter as the alternate DSLs.
+The designated trustee for safeguarding is David van Marle.

 We are working in partnership with Norfolk Constabulary and Norfolk Children’s Services to identify and provide appropriate support to pupils who have experienced domestic violence in their household; this scheme is called Operation Encompass.
 In order to achieve this, Norfolk Children’s Advice and Duty Service will share police information of all domestic incidents where one of our pupils has been present with the Designated Safeguarding Lead(s).
 On receipt of any information, the Designated Safeguarding Lead will decide on the appropriate support the child requires, this could be silent or overt.
 All information sharing and resulting actions will be undertaken in accordance with the ‘Norfolk Joint Agency Protocol for Domestic Abuse – Notifications to Schools’.
 We will record this information and store this information in accordance with the record keeping procedures outlined in this policy.